The Daily Travel Pass is great for visiting tourist locations and other places of interest.

 In some cases I have created separate web pages for certain tourist sights and attractions, that can be seen by clicking on their respective link below, while dedicating this web page to summarising the attractions in and around the main squares - Dóm Tér (Cathedral Square), Széchenyi Tér and Dugonics Tér.

-Anna Fürdő (Thermal Spa) - Fuveszkert (Botanical Garden) - Móra Ferenc Museum
+Anna Fürdő (Thermal Spa) - Botanical Garden - Móra Ferenc Museum

 National Theatre - New Synagogue - Pick Salami Museum - Reök Palace